Last Updated on September 8, 2020 by Mark

 Low testosterone causes can be easily identified through the two types of hypogonadism or the condition wherein the functional activity of the gonads is diminished.
 These two are:

-Characterized by a physical condition that results to underactive testes, primary hypogonadism makes it difficult for the body to produce enough testosterone for optimal health and growth.
+Characterized by a physical condition that results in underactive testes, primary hypogonadism makes it difficult for the body to produce enough testosterone for optimal health and growth.

 These issues can either be inherited or acquired through a complication from an illness or an accident.